 - Insurance: 42

 - IT & Software: 41

 Remember, tracking your NPS is an ongoing process.
 To make the most of your score, you must regularly check it across a variety of customers.

-Using NPS to Drive Business Growth
+How to Increase NPS Score & Drive Business Growth

 1. Follow up with detractors to reduce customer churn.